hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520298v1-mangavqa-and-mangalmm-a-benchmark-and-specialized-model-for-multimod.md

 ---
 layout: default
-title: MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding
+title: "MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding"
 ---

 # MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding